Operation – Annihilate!: Plot

 Kirk holds a senior staff meeting, asserting they must find a solution before the creatures reach the next inhabited planet, holding over a million people; a solution that does not kill the hosts.
-Kirk recalls the ship's pilot stating that he was free before diving into the sun, and suspect the sun's properties may harm the creatures.
-He realizes that they have not tried visible light as a means to defeat the creatures.
+Kirk recalls the ship's pilot stating that he was "free" before burning up in the sun, and suspects the sun's properties may harm the creatures.
+He realizes that they have not tried using visible light as a means to defeat the creatures.
 An initial test of blinding light results in the death of the specimen in sick bay.
-Spock then volunteers to be exposed to intense light, without eye protection, to prove that a creature infecting a host can be killed.
-Though the test is successful, Spock is now blind.
-Analysis of the initial test shows that only ultraviolet light was necessary to kill the creature.
-The Enterprise floods the colony with ultraviolet light from an array of satellites, killing the creatures on the planet and purging the parasites from the survivor.
+Spock then volunteers to be exposed to intense light, without eye protection, to prove that a creature infecting a host can be killed without killing the host.
+Though the test is successful and Spock is freed from the parasite's control, he is rendered blind as a result.
+Later analysis of the initial test shows that only ultraviolet light was necessary to kill the creature, meaning that Spock need not have been blinded.

+The Enterprise floods the colony with ultraviolet light from an array of satellites, killing the creatures on the planet and purging the parasites from the survivors.
 As the Enterprise prepares to leave orbit, Spock reveals that his Vulcan inner eyelids had prevented permanent blindness and that he can see again.